CoffeaTeam/coffea-casa/docs/cc_setup.rst

 .. note::

-    ``Coffea-casa is`` using only communication using TLS protocol.
+    ``Coffea-casa`` is using communication through the TLS protocol.
 You will not be able to disable TLS!

-To how to use Dask Labextention, please check :doc:`configuration`.
+To learn how to use Dask Labextention, please check :doc:`cc_configuration`.